AmirHoseinSafari/M.tuberculosis-dataset-for-drug-resistant/README.md

 The SNP and gene datasets of M. Tuberculosis for drug resistance prediction.

-for understanding how to load and use this data please visit the [LRCN-drug-resistance](https://github.com/AmirHoseinSafari/LRCN-drug-resistance#loading_data-package) repository.
+for understanding how to load and use this data please visit the [LRCN-drug-resistance](https://github.com/AmirHoseinSafari/LRCN-drug-resistance#loading_data-package) repository, especially the loading_data section.

 ---